-- Experience in regulatory policy, retail and wholesale transactional business laws and policies - 3 Directors
+- Experience in regulatory policy, retail and wholesale transactional business laws and policies - 4 Directors

-In addition to the skills and experience set out in the skills matrix, the Board considers that each Director has the following attributes:
+In addition to the skills and experience set out in the skills matrix, the Board considers that each Director has the following attributes

-- honesty and integrity; - the ability to think strategically; - an ability to consider materiality and risk tolerance as key considerations in decision making; - the time available to devote to Webjet's business; - a willingness to question, challenge and critique; - a willingness to understand and commit to the highest standards of governance; - an understanding of the key drivers of the Webjet businesses; and - a proven track record of creating value for shareholders.
+- · honesty and integrity; - the ability to think strategically; - an ability to consider materiality and risk tolerance as key considerations in decision making; - the time available to devote to Webjet's business; - a willingness to question, challenge and critique; - a willingness to understand and commit to the highest standards of governance; - an understanding of the key drivers of Webjet's businesses; and - a proven track record of creating value for shareholders.

 The Webjet Board represents a range of backgrounds.
-Future Director appointments provide an opportunity to appoint additional international and/or female Directors to the Board, depending on the availability of candidates from time to time and the Board's assessment of the geographic, skills, experience and diversity needs of the Company.
+Future Director appointments provide an opportunity to further enhance the diversity represented on the Board, depending on the availability of candidates from time to time and the Board's assessment of the geographic, skills, experience and diversity needs of the Company.